 £10,000 cash prize up for grabs for UK’s brightest young tech entrepreneurs Budding tech entrepreneurs between the age of 16-25 are in with the chance of winning a £10,000 cash prize when entering Samsung’s ‘Solve for Tomorrow’ competition.
-Ross Darragh January 10, 2022 2 min read About Us Startups was founded over 20 years ago by a serial entrepreneur.
+Written by Ross Darragh Updated on 10 January 2022 About Us Startups was founded over 20 years ago by a serial entrepreneur.
 Today, our expert team of writers, researchers, and editors work to provide our 4 million readers with useful tips and information, as well as running award-winning campaigns.
-This article was authored by: Ross Darragh Writer Samsung Electronics has today announced the return of its ‘Solve for Tomorrow’ competition, which was launched last year to search for the next generation of UK tech entrepreneurs.The competition, which is open to entries from today (23rd November), has been designed to encourage young people to pursue their tech career dreams and push forward ideas that can help solve problems caused by four key challenges faced by society: education, sustainability, social isolation, diversity and inclusion.Samsung, in collaboration with non-profit digital technology organisation Digital Catapult, will offer one winner a £10,000 cash prize and six months of mentorship from a team of successful tech entrepreneurs to help make their idea a reality.
+Written and reviewed by: Ross Darragh Writer Samsung Electronics has today announced the return of its ‘Solve for Tomorrow’ competition, which was launched last year to search for the next generation of UK tech entrepreneurs.The competition, which is open to entries from today (23rd November), has been designed to encourage young people to pursue their tech career dreams and push forward ideas that can help solve problems caused by four key challenges faced by society: education, sustainability, social isolation, diversity and inclusion.Samsung, in collaboration with non-profit digital technology organisation Digital Catapult, will offer one winner a £10,000 cash prize and six months of mentorship from a team of successful tech entrepreneurs to help make their idea a reality.
 Who can enter?
 How to enter?
 Who can enter?In short, anyone aged from 16-25.
 However your idea must be designed to combat one of the four key societal challenges.Many previous entrants have drawn on past experiences to inspire ideas, including last year’s winner Alec Conway.
 He devised a digital locker to help support homelessness, after interrailing across Europe and becoming dismayed that homeless people don’t have a safe space to put their belongings.
 The locker doubles up as a PO box so homeless people can apply for NHS registration and benefits.Alec's ‘Project Dignity' locker designHis design, entitled ‘Project Dignity’, was selected amongst four other finalist teams as the most inspiring and innovative.
 As part of his prize, Alec won the £10,000 cash prize and the chance to be mentored by Samsung and Digital Catapult’s brightest tech minds over a six month period.
 How to enter?It’s easy to enter, simply visit the Solve for Tomorrow website and fill out an application.Entrants who are successful will proceed on the Solve for Tomorrow programme and be given direct one-to-one mentoring with Samsung experts, and be able to partake in a series of inspiring workshops.The overall winning team will be announced in July 2022, after two rounds of judging by a panel of experts from across the worlds of tech, innovation and social initiatives.
 Commenting on the announcement, Sophie Edgerley Harris, Head of Corporate Social Responsibility at Samsung Electronics UK said: “Solve for Tomorrow was created as a platform and community to encourage 16–25-year-olds to develop their ideas using tech for societal good – no qualification required.
 Our search for innovative thinkers and supporting successful applicants to develop their ideas is such an exciting thing to be a part of whether you’re a participant, a mentor, or a judge.
 Every year we are blown away with the creative approaches to providing answers to society’s biggest issues”.
-Share this post facebook twitter linkedin Ross Darragh Writer Ross has been writing for Startups since 2021, specialising in telephone systems, digital marketing, payroll, and sustainable business.
+Share this post facebook twitter linkedin Written by: Ross Darragh Writer Ross has been writing for Startups since 2021, specialising in telephone systems, digital marketing, payroll, and sustainable business.
 He also runs the successful entrepreneur section of the website.
-Having graduated with a Masters in Journalism, Ross went on to write for Conde Nast Traveller and the NME, before moving in to the world of business journalism.
+Having graduated with a Masters in Journalism, Ross went on to write for Condé Nast Traveller and the NME, before moving in to the world of business journalism.
 Ross has been involved in startups from a young age, and has a keen eye for exciting, innovative new businesses.
 Follow him on his Twitter - @startupsross for helpful business tips.